PedroMak/PedroMak/README.md

 Hi, I'm Pedro!
-A Systems Analysis and Development student currently focusing my studies on AWS
+A Systems Analysis and Development student currently focusing my studies on AWS and DevOps practices.

 ## Social Media:
 <a href="https://www.linkedin.com/in/pedro-makhoul-a75329249">